 An antenna that has 6dBi gain will double your range.

-This is the most cost effective boost you can get (cheaper than increasing power with a higher power radio or amplifier)!
+This is the most cost effective boost you can get (cheaper than increasing power with a higher power radio or amplifier)! - Increase Power

 To effectively “double your range” (for ground-wave) you need a 6db increase: